Council Approved Dropped Kerb Contractors

 • The proposed access to your property should be more than 10m away from a road junction; 15m away from busy junctions or on primary roads.

-• It has to be at least 1.5 m away from street lamps and various other street furniture.
+• It has to be at least 1.5 m away from street lamps and other street furniture.

 • Appropriate drainage must be provided to remove the excess surface water.